 HE WILL UNITE US

-We may not have agreed with one another.
-We may have hated one another.
+We may not have agreed with each other.
+We may have hated each other.
 But we were saying basically the same thing, together.

 Follow Lisa Divenuta on Twitter.